Give us a missed call on

 Table of Contents

 Tenders and quotations are widely used terms in the world of tendering and bidding.
-However, do you know the difference between a tender and quotation?
+Do you know their difference?
 While many people think that tenders and quotations are one and the same, that is not the case.
-There are differences between the two terms, their application and usage.
-To understand it better let us first define tenders and quotations.
+There are differences between the two terms, their application, and usage.
+To understand them better, let us first define tenders and quotations.

 What is a tender?